x-board/x-board-protocol/protocol/list-pins-capabilities.md

 them are stabilized, so they shouldn't be taken to actually mean that.
 Check the pin operation reference instead.)

-(This part of the protocol needs more work.
-The current version has problems with forwards compatibility when it comes to defining data sections and there has no thought been put into variable amounts of data.)

 ### The call ###

 The other call is to list the capabilities of a board.
 This call is a bit harder